replikativ/konserve/doc/api-walkthrough.md

 Stores also accept var-args.
 Support for each entry varies per implementation

 + `:opts` => `{:sync? <boolean>}`
   - This is an env map passed around by most functions internally within konserve.
-The only entry you should typically need to concern yourself is `:sync?` which is used to control whether functions return channels or values
+The only entry you should typically need to concern yourself with is `:sync?` which is used to control whether functions return channels or values
   - an opts map is the last parameter accepted by `konserve.core` functions, but for creating stores, it must be identified by the keyword `:opts`
 + `:config` => map
   - this map includes options for manipulating blobs in store specific ways.
 Very rarely should you ever need to alter the defaults
 + `:buffer-size` => number
   - in clj this lets you control the chunk size used for writing blobs. the default is 1mb
 + `:default-serializer` => keyword
-  - the default serializer is `:FressianSerializer`, but you can override
+  - the default serializer is `:FressianSerializer`, but you can override with a keyword identifying a different serializer implementation
   - `(connect-store store-name :default-serializer :StringSerializer)` => writes string edn
   - jvm also supports `:CBORSerializer`
-  - you can provide your own serializer byte giving a map of `{:MySerializer PStoreSerializerImpl}` to `:serializers` (..see next bullet) and then referencing it via `:default-serializer :MySerializer`
+  - you can provide your own serializer by giving a map of `{:MySerializer PStoreSerializerImpl}` to `:serializers` (..see next bullet) and then referencing it via `:default-serializer :MySerializer`

 + `:serializers` => Map<keyword, PStoreSerializerImpl>
   - this is where you can provide your own serializer to reference via `:default-serializer`